 Many of us thought we were prepared for the life changes the pandemic brought.
 We were used to being inconvenienced and stuck at home with our chronic illnesses.
 But we were wrong!
-Between not having access to healthcare services, stores not able to keep up with demand on basic products, being either stuck at home with people who were normally on the go or home alone, we all faced stressful challenges.
+Between not having access to healthcare services, stores not being able to keep up with demand on basic products, being either stuck at home with people who were normally on the go or home alone, we all faced stressful challenges.

 One effect of stress is muscle tension, which results in muscular pain and pinched nerves.
 Fibromyalgia is unforgiving.
 The pain we experience from it lasts longer, spreads over larger areas, and leads to immobility for extended periods.

 The problem with stress and fibromyalgia tension is that addressing the muscles isn’t enough.
-No amount of muscle relaxers, pain relievers, oils, or lotions can stop it on their own.
+No amount of muscle relaxers, pain relievers, oils, or lotions can stop it on its own.
 If what is causing the stress isn’t removed, resolved, or put on hold, the tension will return with a vengeance after a treatment wears off.

 Stress also increases fibro fog, anxiety, migraines, fatigue, and interferes with sleep.
 And as we all know, once more than one area begins flaring, putting out the flames is like playing a game of whack-a-mole!